gMatas/fingers-counter/README.md

 ## Introduction & acknowledgements

-The sole goal of this work is to demonstrate **EduNet** NN (neural networks) modeling framework [1].
+The sole goal of this work is to demonstrate **EduNet** neural networks modeling framework [1].
 For this task a Kaggle dataset "Fingers" by Pavel Koryakin [2] was used.
 The purpose of this
 dataset is to help create an image classifier that would count fingers on a hand from 0 to 5.

 Results:
-During this work, using EduNet API, a Convolution Neural Network was created to be trained on the
+During this work, using EduNet API, a Convolutional Neural Network was created to be trained on the
 given dataset.
 Afterwards, the trained model was tested using unused part of the dataset meant for
 testing the trained models.
 The trained model reached 100% accuracy with training, validation and
 testing datasets after 4 epochs.